Zig (programming language)

+Language

 Goals

-The primary goal of Zig is to "be pragmatic", in that it is intended to be a better solution to the sorts of tasks that are currently solved with C. A primary concern in that respect is readability; Zig attempts to use existing concepts and syntax wherever possible, avoiding the addition of different syntax for similar concepts.
-Additionally, it is designed for "robustness, optimality and maintainability", including a variety of features to improve safety, optimization and testing.
+The primary goal of Zig is to be a better solution to the sorts of tasks that are currently solved with C. A primary concern in that respect is readability; Zig attempts to use existing concepts and syntax wherever possible, avoiding the addition of different syntax for similar concepts.
+Further, it is designed for "robustness, optimality and maintainability", including a variety of features to improve safety, optimization, and testing.
 The small and simple syntax is an important part of the maintenance, as it is a goal of the language to allow maintainers to debug the code without having to learn the intricacies of a language they might not be familiar with.
 Even with these changes, Zig can compile into and against existing C code; C headers can be included in a Zig project and their functions called, and Zig code can be linked into C projects by including the compiler-built headers.